 A total of 44,000 premium paying vehicles, owned by 31,000 people, are transferring between districts.
 Approximately 16,000 vehicles, owned by 12,000 people, are transferring from district 2 to district 1 and approximately 28,000 vehicles, owned by 19,000 people, are transferring from district 1 to district 2.

-Compulsory Third Party insurance covers people injured in a motor vehicle accident that is found to be fault of another vehicle.
+Compulsory Third Party insurance covers people injured in a motor vehicle accident that is found to be the fault of another vehicle.
 CTP insurance is paid at the same time as your motor vehicle registration – and just as registration of your vehicle is compulsory, so is CTP insurance.